Ved-s/Cornifer/README.md

 ### Download

-Latest autobuild can be downloaded [here](https://nightly.link/Ved-s/Cornifer/workflows/dotnet/master/Build.zip) (powered by nightly.link)
+Latest archive can be downloaded from archival release at https://github.com/Ved-s/Cornifer/releases/download/archive1/Build.zip